 As much as we would love the lakes to be accessible to all, this is still a work in progress.
 We aim to make the lakes as accessible as possible whilst still being a wild swimming venue that aligns with nature.

-In winter we have Blue Badge parking by the Horseshoe lake.
+We have Blue Badge parking by the Horseshoe lake.
 There are also 3 blue badge spaces by the Q lake.
 As space is limited we do ask that if someone else is driving you they drop you off at Q lake and return the car to the main carpark.
+Simply drive to the gate where a team member will direct and assist you

 The closest lake is currently only a few meters from the car park.
 Please be aware the ground is firm but uneven, In winter it can get muddy in places.
 There is no covered changing in this area at present.
 People tend to change under robes etc.